moeriki/be-nrn/README.md

 ### `isGenderKnown(nrn: string): boolean`

 Determine if the gender is known.
-Is is possible (eg. for migrated people) to have an unknown gender.
+It is possible (eg. for migrated people) to have an unknown gender.

 ```js
 isGenderKnown('860814 000 00'); // => true